Fremantle Stuff > people > Shenton family

 This is from the period when the Shenton house (after they relocated to Perth) was in use as the headquarters in Fremantle of the Adelaide Steamship Company - the name of which on the building would be more easily seen if I had taken a better photo of the photograph hanging on the wall in the company's later building at 12 Mouat Street.

-Pharmacist George Shenton's house in St George's Terrace c.
-1985, photo by Alfred Stone.
+Pharmacist George Shenton's house and office in St George's Terrace c.
+1895, photo by Alfred Stone.

 THE LATE MR. GEORGE SHENTON.